quii/learn-go-with-tests/roman-numerals.md

 ## Refactor

 Here is all the code I finished up with.
-I had a few failed attempts but as I keep stressing, that's fine and the tests help me play around with the code freely.
+I had a few failed attempts but as I keep emphasising, that's fine and the tests help me play around with the code freely.

 ```go
 import "strings"